 - 1/2 cup sugar

 - 2 cups semi-sweet chocolate chips

 - 6 egg yolks

-- Using blender (not food processor), combine first seven ingredients and mix on low speed till just combined.
+- Using a blender (not a food processor), combine the first seven ingredients and mix at low speed till just combined.
 Allow batter to rest, covered, for one hour.

-- To make creme anglaise, combine yolks and sugar in small bowl.
-Cut vanilla bean in half lengthwise, and with a small knife scrape the seeds into the egg mixture, reserving pod.
-Beat till light and fluffy.
-Pour half and half and vanilla pod into a saucepan.
-Bring to boil, then remove pod.
-Pouring very slowly, while beating constantly,drizzle the hot half and half into the egg mixture.
-Return to saucepan and cook over low heat till mixture thickens, about 20 minutes.
+- Pouring very slowly, while beating constantly, drizzle the hot half and half into the egg mixture.
+Return to saucepan and cook over low heat till mixture thickens about 20 minutes.
 Serve warm with crepes.

-- To make mousse, combine chocolate, vanilla and salt in blender or food processor.
+- To make the mousse, combine chocolate, vanilla, and salt in a blender or food processor.
 Mix about 30 seconds.